 Laser tattoo removal is widely considered one of the most effective ways to remove a tattoo completely.
-If you aren’t happy with tattoo decisions of your past, then this is a great way to permanently remove your tattoo.
+If you aren’t happy with tattoo decisions of your past, this is a great way to permanently remove your tattoo.

 - What are the treatments like?